Belgium at the 1912 Summer Olympics: Athletics

 2 athletes competed for Belgium in 1912.
 It was the country's second appearance in athletics.

 Ranks given are within that athlete's heat.

 Cycling

 A single cyclist represented Belgium.
 It was the third appearance of the nation in cycling, in which Belgium had competed each time the nation appeared at the Olympics.
-Jean Patou, who had also competed in 1908, was the only Belgian cyclist and did not finish the time trial.
+Jules Patou, who had also competed in 1908, was the only Belgian cyclist and did not finish the time trial.